 For a potential collector, I should mention there is one minor bright line in the finish of the reflex housing, and two small bright spots in the baseplate chrome.
 Neither the camera nor lens have dents or noticeable scratches.

-This camera was offered for sale/trade.
+This item was offered for sale/trade.
 It is no longer available.